sebastiw/ctf/README.md

 In this event we will play a (digital) capture the flag game.
 We will use this [website](https://247ctf.com/dashboard) that contains a collection of different challenges from different disiplines (for example: networking, crypto, web etc).

-Each challenge is different and we the organisers have not solved them before
+Each challenge is different and we the organisers have not solved them before.

 ## Teams